Elderberries (Sambucus nigra) - Bulk

 Q: Do elderberries need to be heated before use?

-A: They are typically used in simmered preparations such as decoctions and syrups rather than quick infusions.
+A: Yes, they are typically used in simmered preparations such as decoctions and syrups rather than quick infusions.

 Q: Are these ready to eat as a dried snack?